flowershow/flowershow-app/docs/debug-mdx-errors.md

 > The file is valid MDX, but something inside the JSX / JavaScript part crashed when the page tried to run it.

 This is different from syntax errors like unclosed tags — these are **runtime errors**.

+> **Note:** Unlike the syntax errors above (which catch invalid MDX), rendering errors happen when your MDX is perfectly valid but fails when converted to React and rendered.
+Unfortunately, you won't get precise error information for these cases because Next.js security restrictions prevent server runtime errors from being surfaced to the frontend.
+You'll need to carefully review your MDX expressions and component usage to identify the issue.
+Below are listed the most common issues.

 **A common example:**